snipe/snipe-it/installation/configuration.md

 -----

-## Fix permissions
+## Set Directory Permissions

-You’ll need to make sure that the app/storage directory is writable by your webserver, since caches and log files get written there.
-You should use the minimum permissions available for writing, based on how you’ve got your webserver configured.
-You also need to change permissions for your uploads directory for user avatars and model images.
+You’ll need to make sure that the `app/storage` directory and its subdirectories are writable by your web server, since caches and log files get written there.
+You should use the minimum permissions available for writing, based on how you’ve got your web server configured.
+You also need to change permissions for your `uploads` directory for user avatars and model images.

+On Linux/OSX, you would do something like this:

 ```
 chmod -R 755 app/storage
 chmod -R 755 app/private_uploads
 chmod -R 755 public/uploads
 ```
+For help fixing permissions on IIS, see the [Windows Installation guide](server/windows.html).

-If you still run into a permissions error, you may need to increase the permissions to 775, or twiddle your user/group permissions on your server.
+If you still run into a permissions error, you may need to increase the permissions to 775, or twiddle your user/group permissions on your server so that the web server itself (Apache, IIS, etc) can write to files owned by the Snipe-IT user.

 __Note: It should go without saying, but make sure the Snipe-IT project directory is not owned by root.
 Your webserver should be running as your webserver’s user (often apache, nobody, or www-data).
 But never, ever root.
 Ever.__